 Our faithful Xserves share a server rack with our good friends at Panic in Portland, Oregon.
 Co-location hosting services are provided by Cogent in the fabulous Pittock Building.
 Thanks to them, we have plenty of bandwidth to cover the terabytes of data that the Iconfactory serves up each year.
 So go ahead and download those icons, there are plenty to go around!

-The current load is 0.25 and memory usage is 31% with 0.0 B swapped to disk.
+The current load is 0.11 and memory usage is 26% with 1.0 MB swapped to disk.

 (If knowing stuff like this makes you happy, be sure to check out iPulse)